Allan Eastman (diplomat): Life and career

-In 1938 Eastman became a captain in the army legal department, before being seconded to the 1st AIF in 1941.
-He became a Lieutenant-Colonel in January 1943.
+In 1938, Eastman became a captain in the Army Legal Department.
+He was seconded to the 1st AIF in 1941.
+He was promoted to Lieutenant-Colonel in January 1943.

-Eastman joined the Commonwealth Public Service in the Department of External Affairs in 1946.
-His first appointment was as Australian Consul to Siam.
+In 1946, Eastman joined the Commonwealth Public Service in the Department of External Affairs.
+His first appointment was as Australian Consul to Siam, where he negotiated the Australian–Thai Peace Treaty.

 Eastman was appointed the Australian High Commissioner to Ceylon (later Sri Lanka) in 1956.

 In 1962, Eastman was appointed Senior External Affairs representative in London.
 From London, Eastman went to Malaysia to take up an appointment as the Australian High Commissioner to Malaysia from 1965 to 1969.
 During his posting, Malaysia signed up to the ASEAN Declaration and Australia pledged to provide defence support for the Malaysia-Singapore area.

-Returning to Canberra, Eastman was appointed the head of Department of Foreign Affairs defence division.
+Returning to Canberra, Eastman was appointed head of the Department of Foreign Affairs defence division.
 His posting to Brussels as Ambassador to Belgium was announced in November 1971.

 Whilst Australian Ambassador to Mexico (1975–1977), Eastman oversaw an office of nine staff, including Penelope Wensley who was threatened with kidnapping during her posting.

 Eastman retired from public service in 1977.
 He died on 2 November 1987.